-The awe-inspiring vibrancy of Southeast Asia is rarely the subject of mainstream Western food writing.
+The awe-inspiring vibrancy of Southeast Asia is rarely the subject of mainstream Western travel and food writing.
 A quick Google search found that durian has been described as smelling like “a bunch of dead cats,” “pig shit,” and “sewage mixed with gasoline.”
 For me, the comparison of Southeast Asian food with rotting things and garbage stings the most.
 Talking about the food in this way reinforces the Western idea that the region is just open sewers, stray dogs, and dirty kids running barefoot through the streets.
 These ugly and narrow ideas about the home of my ancestors make me shudder — and to see these sentiments echoed in The New York Times is beyond disappointing and disrespectful.

 Here at Matador Network, we’ve done it too, publishing stories in the past that call durian “weird” and parrot claims that an entire plane was grounded in Indonesia because of a “stinky” batch of durian.
 While intentions weren’t malicious, these editors didn’t think critically about how that language further stereotypes a region that is already associated, especially in the minds of white people, with being dirty, impoverished, and even primitive.
 Whether you think durian smells or not, and even I can’t deny it has a pungent odor, this framing is racist.